Meet our new faculty member: Ahmed Khalil Ben Ayed

 How can your research influence the business communities in Canada?

 My research has both theoretical and practical contributions to the field of service marketing.
-On the one hand, integrating psychological and social concepts offers a better understanding of consumer behavior and customer-service provider interactions.
+On the one hand, integrating psychological and social concepts offers a better understanding of consumer behaviour and customer-service provider interactions.
 On the other hand, my work can provide innovative strategic and operational insights for managers to lower stress levels and improve frontline employee performance and psychological wellbeing.
 Ultimately, this will lead to increased customer satisfaction and loyalty.